badd-labs/badd-labs/labs/B1/refund.md

-Exercise 7 (Challenge question).
-Undo `transfer` upon Misissued Deposit
+Exercise 7 (Challenge).
+Undo `transfer` upon Mis-issued Deposit
 ---

 Suppose Alice calls `transfer` function in `TokenX` SC and then realizes `transfer` is unsupported in our AMM protocol.
-Alice may want to undo this misissued deposit (i.e., `transfer`).
-Extend your pool SC with function `undo_transfer`, so that Alice can call `undo_transfer` to request the refund of the mis-deposited tokens.
+Alice may want to undo this mis-issued deposit (i.e., `transfer`).
+Extend your pool SC with function `undo_transfer`, so that Alice can call `undo_transfer` to request the token refund from the mis-issued deposit.

 Design the argument list of function `undo_transfer()` and implement the function in the Pool SC.